radarFudan/Awesome-state-space-models/RNN.md

+## ICML 2024

+1. Learning Useful Representations of Recurrent Neural Network Weight Matrices (https://arxiv.org/abs/2403.11998)

+2. Hidden Traveling Waves bind Working Memory Variables in Recurrent Neural Networks (https://arxiv.org/abs/2402.10163)

+3. A Tensor Decomposition Perspective on Second-order RNNs

+Abstract:
+Second-order Recurrent Neural Networks (2RNNs) extend RNNs by leveraging second-order interactions for sequence modelling.
+These models are provably more expressive than their first-order counterparts and have connections to well-studied models from formal language theory.
+However, their large parameter tensor makes computations intractable.
+To circumvent this issue, one approach known as MIRNN consists in limiting the type of interactions used by the model.
+Another is to leverage tensor decomposition to diminish the parameter count.
+In this work, we study the model resulting from parameterizing 2RNNs using the CP decomposition, which we call CPRNN.
+Intuitively, the rank of the decomposition should reduce expressivity.
+We analyze how rank and hidden size affect model capacity and show the relationships between RNNs, 2RNNs, MIRNNs, and CPRNNs based on these parameters.
+We support these results empirically with experiments on the Penn Treebank dataset which demonstrate that, with a fixed parameter budget, CPRNNs outperforms RNNs, 2RNNs, and MIRNNs with the right choice of rank and hidden size.

+## NeurIPS 2023

 1. Inverse Approximation Theory for Nonlinear Recurrent Neural Networks (https://openreview.net/forum?id=yC2waD70Vj)

     We prove an inverse approximation theorem for the approximation of nonlinear sequence-to-sequence relationships using recurrent neural networks (RNNs).
 This is a so-called Bernstein-type result in approximation theory, which deduces properties of a target function under the assumption that it can be effectively approximated by a hypothesis space.
 In particular, we show that nonlinear sequence relationships that can be stably approximated by nonlinear RNNs must have an exponential decaying memory structure - a notion that can be made precise.
 This extends the previously identified curse of memory in linear RNNs into the general nonlinear setting, and quantifies the essential limitations of the RNN architecture for learning sequential relationships with long-term memory.
 Based on the analysis, we propose a principled reparameterization method to overcome the limitations.
 Our theoretical results are confirmed by numerical experiments.